Vehicle Ramming Self-Assessment Tool

 At LOS F, all walking speeds are severely restricted, and forward progress is made only by shuffling.
 There is frequent unavoidable contact with other pedestrians.
 Cross-and reverse-flow movements are virtually impossible.
 Flow is sporadic and unstable.
 Space is more characteristic of queued pedestrians than of moving pedestrian streams.

-The level of service calculations are derived from the New York City Pedestrian Level of Service Study - Phase 1 page 10.
+The level of service calculations are derived from New York City Pedestrian Level of Service studies - Phase 1 page 10.
 The user must estimate the level of service based on a reasonable worst-case scenario or the pedestrian density at its highest potential pedestrian activity.
-Diagrams are available in the New York City Pedestrian Level of Security Study.

 Do any congregation features exist?